-There are multiple safety issues that affect the aging adult: two of the most common and serious that are of immediate concern to the healthcare professional are elder abuse and falls.
+Multiple safety issues affect the aging adult: two of the most common and serious that are of immediate concern to the healthcare professional are elder abuse and falls.

 Elder abuse is a pervasive and serious safety issue for aging adults.
-According to the National Council on Aging, approximately 1 of every 10 Americans 60 years of age or older have experienced elder abuse, and it has been estimated that only 1 out of 14 cases of elder abuse are reported.25
+According to the National Council on Aging, approximately 1 of every 10 Americans 60 years of age or older have experienced elder abuse.
+It has been estimated that only one out of fourteen cases of elder abuse are reported (NCA, 2019).

-Elder abuse has been defined in different ways, but it is typically considered to be intentional actions that either cause harm or a risk of harm done by a caregiver or someone in a position of trust.25 There are five types of elder abuse, listed and defined below.26
+Elder abuse has been defined in different ways.
+Still, it is typically considered intentional actions that either cause harm or a risk of harm done by a caregiver or someone in a position of trust (NCA, 2019).
+There are five types of elder abuse, listed and defined below (CDC, 2019d).

 - Financial exploitation: Misusing and or exploiting an older adult’s financial resources.